Parking Rules and Regulations

 Vehicles parked illegally or overnight due to mechanical problems or extenuating circumstances must be reported immediately to Campus Safety dispatch day or night at (616) 526-6452 or else a violation may be issued.

-- The driving regulations and requirements of the Michigan Motor Vehicle Code shall apply to all driving on campus.
+- The driving regulations and requirements of the Michigan Motor Vehicle Code shall apply to all roadways and parking lots on campus.

-- The posted speed limit on campus is 25 mph, unless otherwise posted.
+- The posted speed limit on campus roadways is 25 mph, unless otherwise posted.

-- Drivers must YIELD to pedestrians in designated crosswalks as they have the right of way at all times.
+- Drivers must YIELD to pedestrians in all designated crosswalks as pedestrians have the right of way at all times.

-- Driving on walkways is only allowed if prior permission has been obtained from Campus Safety or from Residence Life staff.
+- Driving on walkways is not allowed without prior permission being obtained from Campus Safety.

 - If a driving infraction is observed by Campus Safety and attempting to make contact with the vehicle might jeopardize the safety of others, a college traffic violation may be mailed directly to the registered owner of the vehicle.